 You might find this out the hard way, but no one is going to look out for you, but you.

-Your friends and even your family have other things to worry about besides how well you are doing in life.
+Your friends and even your family have other things to worry about other than how well you are doing in life.

 You are responsible for your own happiness and success.
 When shit hits the fan, you need to be prepared to take things on by yourself.
 Even though you may have friends and family who support you, ultimately you are alone and must fend for yourself.
 You don’t want to hurt anyone’s feelings.
 If you cannot rely on someone 100% of the time, then the harsh reality is that you should not expect to be able to rely on them at all.